-Power constraints.
-Autonomous vehicles are often designed to minimize non-propulsive power ("hotel load") in order to maximize endurance.
+Power: autonomous vehicles are often designed to minimize non-propulsive power ("hotel load") in order to maximize endurance.
 Many of today’s cytometers use on order of 50 watts when sampling, and some (e.g. CytoBuoy, IFCB) must sample for several minutes at least.
 These power levels are higher than what is provided by most small, long-duration AUVs (Table 1).

-Size constraints.
-Even “small” marine cytometers such as SeaFlow are roughly the size of a large microwave oven, and exceed the payload capacity of many AUVs (Table 1)
+Size: Even “small” marine cytometers such as SeaFlow are roughly the size of a large microwave oven, and exceed the payload capacity of many AUVs (Table 1)

-Telemetry constraints.
-While cytometer data can be stored onboard for later recovery, in many cases it’s beneficial to telemeter the data in real time, e.g. so that other assets may respond to a phytoplankton bloom, or a crewed vessel can sample an area of interest in more detail.
+Telemetry: While cytometer data can be stored onboard for later recovery, in many cases it’s beneficial to transmit at least decimated data in (near) real time, e.g. so that other assets may respond to a phytoplankton bloom, or a manned vessel can sample an area of interest in more detail.
 AUVs often use 3G/4G cellular modem (0.44 Mbps) for telemetry in coastal areas, but must resort to Iridium satellite (2400 bps) in remote or offshore areas.

-Environmental conditions, ruggedization.
-The instrument should be operable within the depth and temperature range of the target organisms.
-Living phytoplankton may be found as deep as 200 meters in the open ocean, and temperatures in the photic zone may range from -1.8 degrees C under ice to 38 degrees in the tropical ocean.
-The instrument should be rugged enough to tolerate being bumped or dropped short distances, and vehicle attitude may vary drastically during launch, operation, and deployment
+Environmental conditions.
+The instrument should be operable within depth and temperature range of the target organisms.
+For a phytoplankton, this depth range from 0 to about 200 meters, and temperatures from -1.8C in the photic zone to about 38C in the tropicss.
+The instrument should be rugged enough to withstand mechanical shock and vibration during typical deployment and recovery cycle, as well as being operable to varying tilt and pitch during deployment.

-Risk of vehicle loss.
-Today’s cytometers generally cost on order of $100K and more; if the vehicle is lost, then so is an expensive instrument.
+Risk of vehicle loss: today’s cytometers generally cost on order of $100K and more; if the vehicle is lost, then so is an expensive instrument.
 High cytometer cost also discourages procurement of multiple instruments, e.g. for deployment on a fleet of vehicles.